 Beat the beep and keep your home safe from the harmful and potentially fatal effects of carbon monoxide (CO) poisoning.
 Here are the different ways and patterns in which a carbon monoxide alarm can beep to signal a message.

 Hint: If you installed CO alarms 5-7 years ago, it's time to install new carbon monoxide detectors.

 Continuous Four-Beep Alarm Pattern

-When the carbon monoxide (CO) alarm senses a dangerous level of carbon monoxide, the unit will emit a loud alarm pattern.
-The alarm pattern is four short beeps – followed by five seconds of silence – followed by four short beeps, continuing until the air is clear.
+When the carbon monoxide alarm senses a dangerous level of CO gas, the unit will emit a loud alarm pattern.
+The alarm pattern is four short beeps – followed by five seconds of silence – followed by four short beeps.* This could mean that:

-Or, rarely, you are experiencing a nuisance alarm.
-Follow the procedure for nuisance alarms.
+- You may be experiencing a nuisance alarm.
+Follow the procedure for handling false carbon monoxide alarms.

 One Long, Continuous Squeal

-If you hear a long, continuous squeal, this may indicate that your alarm has one of the following conditions:
+If you hear a long, continuous squeal, this may indicate that your alarm is signaling one of the following:

-Tamper-resist warning: this can be activated, causing the unit to go into alarm if it has been unplugged or has come loose from the outlet.
-(See your user's manual for more details.)
+- Tamper-resist warning that the unit has been unplugged or has come loose from the outlet.

-NOTE: For more information about your specific alarm, refer to your user’s manual.
+NOTE: For more information about your specific Kidde carbon monoxide alarm, refer to your product’s user manual.